codelynx/LesserCatmullRomSpline/README.md

 My purpose of using Catmull-Rom spline is just make a smooth bezier line from number of points touch on a screen.
 Since Apple Pencil arrive, perhaps you may not need line smoothing any more, but I still like to stick with it.

 Catmull-Rom spline requires 4 points to make a curve with a bit complicated steps to calculate.
-I mimic the idea of Catmull-Rom spline using three points to make a curve, so I called Semi Catmull Rom spline.
+I mimic the idea of Catmull-Rom spline using three points to make a curve, so I called Lesser Catmull Rom spline.

 I provide a working Xcode project to test this algorithm, so you can try to see at least this code is broken or not.